florianeckerstorfer/florian.ec/source/_articles/2015-06-24-gulp-js-streams.md

 ## Slides

 This article is the novelization of my talk at the ViennaJS meetup on 24 June 2015.
-The [slides](https://speakerdeck.com/florianeckerstorfer/streams-in-gulp-dot-js) are already online.
-The event was filmed and I plan to update this article when the video is online.
+The [slides](https://speakerdeck.com/florianeckerstorfer/streams-in-gulp-dot-js) are already online. <strike>The event was filmed and I plan to update this article when the video is online.</strike> The [video is now online](https://www.youtube.com/watch?v=hRe7_xsQBUQ).
 {% endblock %}